7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 4.md

-Python `datetime` module?
+Python's `datetime` module?
 I'm facile with python, and I used to know the ins and outs of the datetime module.
 It's a vast module.
 I'm not doing this exercise.
 I'm sure erlang has fine date/time handling functions.
 When I need to use them, I'll dig into them.